Hik-UP/documentation/frontend/user/hike.rst

 ..  image:: hike.png

-If the user click on the artcile , he arrives on the web pages.
+If the user click on the article , he arrives on the web pages.

 ..  image:: invite.png